 As I told you before my kitchen is my lab where I put my experiment daily, I am still is on the learning process sometimes I felt whole life is less for learning a lot, my aim is not to get you bored, but there is no harm to share own thoughts with others so I did today, I just don't come to share my recipes with all I want to share thoughts, experiments, and experiences,

-This is my own handi kabab version of the perfect recipe I tried many times now Alhamdulillah I can share it with all.try out this recipe to believe in this, so let's begin
+This is my own handi kabab version of the perfect recipe.
+I have tried many times now, Alhamdulillah, I can share it with all.
+Try out this recipe to believe in this, so let's begin

 Tips: